 - The financing and payment for the provision of healthcare services

 The Health Insurance Portability and Accountability Act (HIPAA) of 1996, was established to provide a national standard for the security and privacy of electronic health information for organizations working in healthcare.
 The main function of HIPAA as stated earlier is to protect, regulate, and secure the handling of PHI by safeguarding its confidentiality, integrity, and availability.
 To accomplish this, HIPAA consists of three main rules: The Privacy Rule.
 The Security Rule.
 The Breach Notification Rule.

 Out of the three rules, there is one that speaks to which organizations must follow the HIPAA standards – The HIPAA privacy rule.
 This is what we’ll look into a bit deeper to see if your organization fits the description.

 The HIPAA Privacy Rule

 The HIPAA Privacy Rule was first put into effect by the US Department of Health and Human Services in 2003.
-Initially, it included only healthcare providers, as well as clearinghouses, and other health insurance entities but in 2013, the category ‘Business Associates’ joined the conversation.
+Initially, it primarily focused on healthcare providers, health plans, and healthcare clearinghouses, known as ‘covered entities,’ but in 2013, the category ‘Business Associates’ joined the conversation.
 This Privacy Rule ensures the proper implementation of the HIPAA requirements and focuses on the safe, proper use and disclosure of the protected health information.
 To better understand who is subject to this rule, HIPAA categorized it into two main establishments: covered entities and business associates.

 Of course, it’s worth mentioning that there are exceptions to the rule, but not quite yet, as these exemptions rarely mitigate compliance, which is what we’re actually concerned about.